 Physiologically, GDM develops in the background of pre-existing maternal insulin resistance.
 Progressive worsening of beta-cell function in the presence of insulin resistance can lead to type 2 diabetes in the postpartum years.
 The incidence of progression of GDM to type 2 diabetes has increased over the past 30 years.
-Experts have identified societal lifestyle changes that have resulted in higher body weight of women as a leading factor in this trend [3].
-The future risk for type 2 diabetes will be discussed in detail later in this course, including possible preventative measures.
+Experts have identified societal lifestyle changes that have resulted in the higher body weight of women as a leading factor in this trend [3].
+The future risk for type 2 diabetes will be discussed later in detail, including possible preventative measures.